openstack-archive/fuel-docs/pages/user-guide/7300-vcenter.rst

 .. image:: /_images/user_screen_shots/deploy_env.png
-   :width: 50%
+   :width: 100%

-Select "Create" and click on the icon for your named environment.
+Select *Create* and click on the icon for your named environment.

 Configuring your environment for vCenter
 ----------------------------------------